SAP/e-mobility-charging-stations-simulator/README.md

 ## OCPP-J standard parameters supported

-All kind of OCPP parameters are supported in a charging station configuration or a charging station configuration template file.
+All kind of OCPP parameters are supported in charging station configuration or charging station configuration template file.
 The list here mention the standard ones also handled automatically in the simulator.

 ### Version 1.6